Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

 During this time, I also started learning about affiliate marketing.
 But more specifically, how to build affiliate marketing websites (aka. niche sites).

-Friends and family thought I was crazy taking a massive pay cut by choosing a career that didn’t pay as much as I’d earn as a junior engineer.
+Friends and family thought I was crazy for taking a massive pay cut by choosing a career that didn’t pay as much as I’d earn as a junior engineer.
 But, I was headstrong and stayed my course.

 The experience I gained working on different types of digital marketing campaigns and businesses was great.